ahussain-ai/SiamNetSignature/README.md

 #### Repository Structure
 The repository is organized to facilitate easy navigation and understanding of the codebase.
 Here’s a breakdown of the main components:

-datasets/: Contains scripts and tools for downloading, preparing, and managing signature datasets. models/: Houses the definition of the Siamese network architecture used for signature verification. scripts/: Includes various scripts for training the model, evaluating its performance, and visualizing results. notebooks/: Jupyter notebooks for interactive model training and evaluation, useful for experimentation and visualization. utils/: Utility functions for tasks such as data augmentation, image preprocessing, and more. examples/: Example images and datasets for quick testing and demonstration.
+##### datasets/: Contains scripts and tools for downloading, preparing, and managing signature datasets.